robang74/roberto-a-foglietta/305-thinkpad-x390-thunderbolt-netac-usbstick.md

 I have noticed a drastic drop in performance on my X390 USB-C Thunderbolt port when I have enabled that system in full and in particular the option which is marked with a green circle.
 I do not want to convince anyone that disabling that option can 2x increase the performance on that port.
 Just give it a try, and judge by yourself on Ubuntu 22.04 with 6.08 kernel and Netac US9 512GB as USB 3.2 drive.

-This is the Grok3 explanation about my experience and it is totally coherent with what I have seen by my own and in my case.
-Which confirms my sensation that it is better keep the Thunderbolt disabled as long as it is not used (changing that settings requires 15s for the BIOS and a reboot).
+This is the Grok3 explanation about my experience and it is totally coherent with what I have seen on my own and in my case.
+Which confirms my feeling that it is better keep the Thunderbolt disabled as long as it is not used (changing that settings requires 15s for the BIOS and a reboot).

 [!INFO]